ChaseDDevelopment/kubernetes-public/README.md

      These Values are just what work best in *MY* Homelab, and the resources I have available, you can modify them accordingly, just make sure they fall within
      [Kubernetes minimum Requirements](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#before-you-begin)

      The reason I say 9-13 Servers, is the extra 4 are Storage nodes.
-These nodes are setup with 100GiB each because I planned to use Longhorn as taught in TechnoTim's Guides, so you can do this without if you don't plan on having storage nodes.
+These nodes are setup with 100GiB each because I planned to use Longhorn as taught in TechnoTim's Guides, so you can do this without the additional storage nodes, or use them as more worker nodes if you don't plan on using storage nodes.

   2. Setup an additional user on each Ubuntu Server with Sudo privelages (so that the machine can be managed by ansible):